colindean/talks/_drafts_and_notes/nixos_cellular_router/presentation.md

 Some of my reference material was out of date by only a year or so and some things had changed.

+What were my biggest mistakes?

+1. Underestimating how much a speedtest transfers.
+   I ran a few and ate a gigabyte pretty quickly, because it only takes about six minutes to download a gigabyte at the approximately 20 megabit throughput I experienced.
+2. Early on, I'd not enables automatic updates.
+   I don't know what updated, but that ate a couple of gigabytes in the first month.

 :::

 ---